digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/composability.rst

    :end-before: architecture-handbook-entry-end: automatic-transfer-in

 Here, there is only a ``transfer.out`` command but no ``transfer.in`` command.
-This is because the participants of contract stakeholders automatically try to transfer-in the contract to the target domain so that the contract becomes usable again.
+This is because the participants of contract stakeholders automatically try to assign the contract to the target sync domain so that the contract becomes usable again.
-The domain parameter ``transfer-exclusivity-timeout`` on the target domain specifies how long they wait before they attempt to do so.
+The sync domain parameter ``transfer-exclusivity-timeout`` on the target sync domain specifies how long they wait before they attempt to do so.
-Before the timeout, only the initiator of the transfer is allowed to transfer-in the contract.
+Before the timeout, only the initiator of the reassignment is allowed to assign the contract.
-This reduces contention for contracts with many stakeholders, as the initiator normally completes the transfer before all other stakeholders simultaneously attempt to transfer-in the contract.
+This reduces contention for contracts with many stakeholders, as the initiator normally completes the reassignment before all other stakeholders simultaneously attempt to assign the contract.
-On the ``paint`` domain, this timeout is set to two seconds in the :ref:`configuration <canton-composability-topology-part1>` file.
+On the ``paint`` sync domain, this timeout is set to two seconds in the :ref:`configuration <canton-composability-topology-part1>` file.
 Therefore, the ``utils.retry_until_true`` normally succeeds within the allotted ten seconds.

-Setting the ``transfer-exclusivity-timeout`` to 0 as on the ``iou`` domain disables automatic transfer-in.
+Setting the ``transfer-exclusivity-timeout`` to 0 as on the ``iou`` sync domain disables automatic assignment.
-This is why the above transfer of the paint offer had to be completed manually.
+This is why the above reassignment of the paint offer had to be completed manually.
-Manual completion is also needed if the automatic transfer-in fails, e.g., due to timeouts on the target domain.
+Manual completion is also needed if the automatic assignment fails, e.g., due to timeouts on the target sync domain.
-Automatic transfer-in therefore is a safety net that reduces the risk that the contract gets stuck in transit.
+Automatic assignment therefore is a safety net that reduces the risk that the contract gets stuck in transit.

 Continuing the existing workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The painter now owns an IOU on the ``iou`` domain and the entered paint agreement resides on the ``paint`` domain.
+The painter now owns an IOU assigned to the ``iou`` sync domain and the entered paint agreement is assigned to the ``paint`` sync domain.
 Accordingly, the existing workflows for IOUs and paint agreements can be used unchanged.
 For example, the painter can call the IOU.